 Our student-run television station (Channel 14) and radio station (WDSU) serve as educational laboratories where students can learn direct, practical lessons.
-In addition to developing excellent writing, reporting, and editing skills, broadcast journalism majors acquire the technical knowledge to work behind the camera or the soundboard.
+In addition to developing excellent writing, reporting, and editing skills, Convergence Journalism majors acquire the technical knowledge to work behind the camera or the soundboard.
 They gain professional experience during two off-campus internships at local news outlets such as WDOV (1410 AM) and WHYY (Channel 12).

 Students graduate with job-ready skills, industry contacts, and a resume that reads like a pro's.

 Because they get so much hands-on experience, Convergence Journalism majors cultivate various marketable, industry-specific skills.
 These include

 - media law and ethics

 In response to the rising popularity and significance of online journalism, our program emphasizes the digital convergence of mass communications media, preparing students for the jobs of the future.
 Our graduates go on to careers in all aspects of convergence journalism, getting jobs as reporters, editors, production professionals, and front office managers.

 Delaware State’s Mass Communications instructors teach from experience.
 All have spent years in the communications industry and are able to convey both the theoretical and practical concepts that students need to build their careers.
 Our faculty includes radio veterans such as Andy Harris (the general manager of Dover ratings leader WDOV-AM) and longtime radio and television personality Ava Perrine.
 The mass communications faculty also includes documentary filmmakers, public relations professionals, online journalists, and veterans of the newspaper and television industries.